zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 #### 15:00 to 17:00 <br/> Knitting for the Homeless *with Revived Yarn*

-[Revived Yarn](https://www.facebook.com/revivedyarn/) is a knitting community created by Elisabetta Mellis that aims to bring a little bit of help to people who find themselves homeless in Dublin during the harsh winter months.
+[Revived Yarn](https://www.facebook.com/revivedyarn/) is a knitting community created by Elisabetta Melis that aims to bring a little bit of help to people who find themselves homeless in Dublin during the harsh winter months.
 Drop in and help knit things for the homeless.

 <a name="sanitary"></a>